Project

 [Bug #20218] Reject keyword arguments in index

-Updated by bughit (bug hit) about 1 month ago · Edited
+Updated by bughit (bug hit) 7 months ago · Edited

 In this issue there's no consideration of compatibility or utility.
 This is a breaking change.
 The ability to pass kwargs to index methods has been in ruby for a long time, probably from the inception of kwargs and I have code that uses that.
 Ruby doesn't have a spec so MRI behavior is effectively the spec so you can't say using kwargs in index methods was somehow "wrong".
 It wasn't "wrong" empirically and it's not "wrong" conceptually. kwargs just allow for more variability in store/lookup operations via index methods, it allows you to control where/how something is stored/looked up.